edmundito/ags-tween/docs/scripting/guicontroltweens.md

     ListBox.StopTweenSelectedIndex(optonal TweenStopResult)

-Tweens the selected index for the list box.
+Tweens the selected index for the ListBox.

     // Will tween the selected index of the listbox from the current value to 20. myListBox.TweenSelectedIndex(1.5, 20);

+    // To Stop:
+    myListBox.StopTweenSelectedIndex();

 ## Top Item